kubernetes-sigs/kubebuilder/docs/tools_user_guide.md

 - An empty boilerplate.go.txt (if one doesn't already exist)
 - Base `vendor/` go libraries and Gopkg.toml / Gopkg.lock (extracted from the kubebuilder installation directory)
-- Dockerfiles for creating your project's container images
+- Dockerfile for creating your project's container image
 - Optionally: A Bazel workspace and BUILD.bazel
   - use the `--bazel` flag to enable this